anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Jeremiah 29.1, 4-7** continues the series on the prophets and in Jeremiah, and is a word of comfort and assurance for God's people in exile (out of sequence, presumably for thematic reasons).
-(Extending the reading by a few verses would provide additional comfort.)
+(Extending the reading by a few verses would provide additional comfort.) **Psalm 66.1-11** (EV: 1-12) is about being brought 'through fire and water ... into a place of liberty'.
+* **2 Timothy 2.8-15** continues the series in 2 Timothy, with a call to endurance.
+* **Luke 17.11-19** continues the series in Luke (without a gap), with the cleansing of the ten lepers, only one of whom (a Samaritan) gave praise to God.
+(See also Harvest Thanksgiving.)
+The 'Related' reading, **2 Kings 5.1-3, 7-15c**, is about Naaman being cured of leprosy.
+The 'Related psalm, **Psalm 111**, is a psalm of thanksgiving for God's powerful works.

 ## Sunday between 16 and 22 October (Proper 24)